resgateio/resgate/resprotocol.md

 When a service recieves a request, and before a response is sent, the service may send a pre-response.
 A service should only send a pre-response when the time it takes to handle the request might exceed the default timeout limit of the requester.
 The pre-response is a UTF-8 encoded key:"value" string without any leading white space.
-It may only contain the following key:
+It should contain the following key:

 **timeout**
 Sets the request timeout.
 The value is the new timeout in milliseconds calculated from when the requester receives the pre-response.
 The requester should honor this timeout.
-Example payload (20 second timeout):
+Example payload (15 second timeout):
 `timeout:"15000"`

 ---